CP-violating multi-field phase transitions and gravitational waves in a hidden NJL sector: Results

+since they would induce unphysical discontinuities in the low-energy effective potential.
+Conversely, singularities located beyond the cutoff scale are regarded as lying outside the regime of validity of the effective theory and are therefore phenomenologically admissible.

-The random parameter sets are subjected to two stringent physical constraints.
-First, the effective potential must satisfy the global stability condition to prevent unbounded-from-below directions at large field values, which mathematically requires $\rho > 0$ and $G > \frac{1}{\rho}\left(\frac{\kappa}{24}\right)^2$.
-Second, the potential must accommodate a successful FOPT, requiring the existence of a potential barrier and the successful completion of bubble nucleation (i.e., the Euclidean action $S_3/T$ must fall below the requisite nucleation threshold).
+Second, the potential must accommodate a successful FOPT.
+This requires the existence of a potential barrier separating the false and true vacua, together with the successful completion of bubble nucleation.

-The global distribution of the viable parameter space is illustrated in Fig.~\ref{fig:Scan-coupling}.
-Panel (a) demonstrates the expected inverse correlation between the phase transition strength $\alpha$ and the inverse duration parameter $\beta/H$.
-The FOPTs characterized by larger values of $\alpha \sim \mathcal{O}(10^{-1})$ tend to associate with lower values of $\beta/H$, which are phenomenologically favored for enhancing the resultant stochastic gravitational wave background.
+The global distribution of the viable parameter space in the $\alpha$--$\beta/H$ plane is shown in Fig.~\ref{fig:A-B}.
+The plot exhibits a clear correlation between the phase transition strength parameter $\alpha$ and the dimensionless inverse duration parameter $\beta/H$.
+This behavior can be understood from the underlying vacuum tunneling dynamics: stronger first-order phase transitions are generally associated with enhanced supercooling and delayed bubble nucleation, thereby reducing the inverse duration parameter $\beta/H$.

-As shown in panels (c) and (d) of Fig.~\ref{fig:Scan-coupling}, although the initial prior for $G\Lambda^2$ was extended up to $30.0$, all the samples that survive the FOPT criteria are naturally confined to the region $G\Lambda^2 \lesssim 12$.
-This dynamical truncation originates from the thermodynamic balance required for the phase transition.
-An excessively large four-fermion coupling $G$ overly deepens the potential well of the symmetry-breaking true vacuum.
-This energetic bias tends to entirely wash out the potential barrier separating the symmetric and broken phases, thereby softening the dynamics into a smooth crossover, or rendering the required supercooling state unsustainable.
-Consequently, this natural upper bound on $G$ validates the self-consistency of the tunneling criteria applied in our multi-field framework.
+In particular, parameter regions with relatively large transition strengths, $\alpha \gtrsim \mathcal{O}(10^{-1})$, are predominantly distributed toward smaller values of $\beta/H$, typically in the range $\beta/H \sim 10^2$--$10^3$.
+Such regions are phenomenologically favorable for the generation of stochastic GWs, since a smaller $\beta/H$ indicates a longer characteristic timescale for the phase transition, thereby strengthening the resulting gravitational-wave signal.

+Furthermore, the color mapping in Fig.~\ref{fig:A-B} represents the percolation temperature $T_p$ as an additional physical variable.
+One observes that the parameter region characterized by large $\alpha$ and small $\beta/H$ is primarily populated by points with comparatively low $T_p$.
+This trend is consistent with the expected supercooling dynamics: delayed percolation at lower temperatures enhances the vacuum-to-radiation energy ratio, leading to larger values of $\alpha$ and consequently improving the prospects for gravitational-wave detection in future experiments.

+The parameter scan results are presented in Fig.~\ref{fig:Scan-coupling}.
+Panels (a), (c), and (e) show the distributions of the effective couplings, with the percolation temperature $T_p$ represented by the color map.
+A tendency is observed for lower percolation temperatures to appear in regions characterized by smaller magnitudes of the effective couplings, specifically $G\Lambda^2$, $|\kappa|\Lambda^5$, and $\rho\Lambda^8$.
+This indicates that the onset of percolation is sensitive to the overall energy scale of the effective interactions.